 Different Mechanism When Others Haven’t Worked

-Research shows that over 140,000 patients worldwide have received Spravato treatment since its initial approval.
-The drug is now approved in 77 countries.
-This extensive real-world evidence supports what clinical trials demonstrated – for many people with treatment-resistant depression, glutamate-targeting therapy provides relief when serotonin-targeting medications don’t.
+Real-world data reported by the manufacturer indicate that a large number of patients worldwide have received Spravato treatment since its initial approval, with continued use across multiple countries.
+This extensive real-world evidence supports what clinical trials demonstrated – for many people with treatment-resistant depression, glutamate-targeting therapy can be an effective option when serotonin-targeting medications aren’t.

 Flexibility in Treatment Approach

-The January 2025 FDA approval expanded how Spravato can be used.
+The FDA’s January 2025 approval expanded how Spravato can be used.
 Previously, patients had to take Spravato in conjunction with an oral antidepressant.
 Now, Spravato can be prescribed as monotherapy for treatment-resistant depression.

-This flexibility benefits patients who experience intolerable side effects from oral antidepressants or have medical conditions that make certain oral antidepressants risky.
-It also simplifies treatment for patients who can achieve symptom control with Spravato alone, eliminating the need for daily medication management.
+This flexibility may benefit patients who experience intolerable side effects from oral antidepressants or have medical conditions that make certain oral antidepressants risky.
+It also simplifies treatment for patients who achieve symptom control with Spravato alone, reducing the need for daily medication management.

 Sustained Response with Maintenance Treatment

 Spravato treatment follows an induction phase where you receive more frequent doses, followed by a maintenance phase with less frequent administration.
-Research demonstrates that patients who respond to Spravato during induction and continue maintenance treatment experience sustained symptom improvement and reduced time to relapse compared to discontinuing treatment.
+Research indicates that patients who respond to Spravato during induction and continue maintenance treatment often experience sustained symptom improvement and reduced time to relapse compared to discontinuing treatment.

 This means Spravato doesn’t just provide short-term relief – it can be part of a long-term management strategy for treatment-resistant depression.